 "mapped" to their location within the GrADS grid structure.

-The syntax for the gribmap
+The syntax for the gribmap command is as follows:

 gribmap [options]